-The California Climate Expedition is a 23-day, 1,000-mile bicycle journey along the California coast.
+The California Climate Expedition is a 17-day, 550-mile bicycle journey along the California coast.
 Led by Alex Hall, UCLA professor of atmospheric and oceanic sciences and director of the university’s Center for Climate Science, the ride will wind through scenic landscapes en route to the places that exemplify how climate change is affecting California — and how Californians are innovating to solve problems.

-You’ll ride through diverse California landscapes: iconic redwood forests, the majestic coastline, grape-growing valleys, oak-dotted hills, and vibrant urban neighborhoods.
+You’ll ride through diverse California landscapes: the majestic coastline, grape-growing valleys, oak-dotted hills, and vibrant urban neighborhoods.
 At certain locations, you’ll stop for a deep-dive learning experience.
 For example:

 There are many reasons to ride.
 Maybe you love California as much as we do and want to understand climate change impacts in the state and what you can do about them.
 Perhaps you enjoy cycling, and want to complete a physical challenge for a good cause.
 You won’t only be learning on this expedition — you’ll also be raising funds to contribute to climate change solutions.
 Funds raised by each rider before and during the ride will help the UCLA Center for Climate Science conduct research on future climate impacts and how California can adapt.

-Each rider joining for the entire ride commits to raising $3,600 by the end of the ride.
-Each rider joining for a single segment commits to raising $2,000.
-(If you raise more than that, great!)
-A registration fee of $350 is also required to cover planning and logistical costs of the ride.
+Each rider joining for the entire ride commits to raising $4,000 before the start of the ride.
+A registration fee of $300 is also required to cover planning and logistical costs of the ride.
 (For current UC students, the registration fee is reduced to $200.
 For current UCLA students, the Center for Climate Science will cover your registration fee.)

 + What is taken care of for me? . . .